 School nursing practice is one of the most rapidly expanding subspecialties of nursing.
 Increased attention has focused on the schools as a site where prevention, early intervention, and primary care can occur.
 The school nursing role has changed to incorporate an increased responsibility for managing the health service program and has expanded clinical skills to serve students with a wide range of health risks, illnesses, and disabilities.
-The role, duty, responsibility, and employment of the School Nurse must comply with the Arkansas Nurse Practice Act and Arkansas State Board of Nursing Rules.
+The role, duty, responsibility, and employment of the school nurse must comply with the Arkansas Nurse Practice Act and Arkansas State Board of Nursing Rules.
 The school registered nurse is responsible for the development, implementation, input, evaluation and revision of the individualized health care plan for each student with special health care needs under his/her supervision.
-Each nurse is responsible for practicing within their scope of practice.
+Each nurse is responsible for practicing within his/her scope of practice.

 The profession of nursing is a dynamic discipline.
 Practice potentials change and develop in response to health care needs of society, technical advancements, and the expansion of scientific knowledge.
 All licensed nurses share a common base of responsibility and accountability defined as the practice of nursing.
 However, competency based practice scopes of individual nurses may vary according to the type of basic licensure preparation, practice experiences, and professional development activities.
-The parameters of the practice are defined by basic licensure preparation and advanced education.
-Within the scope of practice, all nurses should remain current and increase their expertise and skill in a variety of ways, e.g., practice experience, inservice education, and continuing education.
-Practice responsibility, and relative levels of independence are also expanded in this way.
+The parameters of the practice are defined by basic licensure, preparation, and advanced education.
+All nurses should remain current and increase their expertise and skill with continued professional development.
 The licensed nurse is responsible and accountable, both professionally and legally, for determining his/her personal scope of nursing practice.
-Since the roles and responsibilities of nurses, and consequently the scope of nursing practice, is ever changing and increasing in complexity, it is important that the nurse makes decisions regarding his/her own scope of practice.
+Since the roles and responsibilities of nurses, and consequently the scope of nursing practice, is ever changing and increasing in complexity, it is important the nurse makes decisions regarding his/her scope of practice.